valentjn/vscode-ltex/CONTRIBUTING.md

 ## How to Contribute Code

-[As explained in the FAQ](https://valentjn.github.io/vscode-ltex/docs/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool), LT<sub>E</sub>X consists of two components: [vscode-ltex](https://github.com/valentjn/vscode-ltex) and [ltex-ls](https://github.com/valentjn/ltex-ls). vscode-ltex is written in TypeScript and consists mostly of boilerplate code to find, download and extract ltex-ls and Java. ltex-ls is written in Java and is the actual interface to the LanguageTool backend.
+[As explained in the FAQ](https://valentjn.github.io/vscode-ltex/docs/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool), LT<sub>E</sub>X consists of two components: [vscode-ltex](https://github.com/valentjn/vscode-ltex) and [ltex-ls](https://github.com/valentjn/ltex-ls). vscode-ltex is written in TypeScript and consists mostly of boilerplate code to find, download, and extract ltex-ls and Java. ltex-ls is written in Java and is the actual interface to the LanguageTool backend.

 ### Branches & Pull Requests